LorenzoAusiello/Multi-Sources-Quantile-Regression-Neural-Network-in-QWIM/README.md

 - `RiskMetrics.R` and `RMfit.R`: These files contain the implementation of the RiskMetrics model.

 ### Next steps (in progress)
 Future research will explore expanding the model’s utility to a wider range of asset classes, various time frames and broader quantile range.
 Furthermore, there is potential to extend the model into a portfolio-based approach that considers multiple assets.
-Additionally, investigating the impact of correlations between the two di↵erent inputs could provide deeper insights into the dynamics influencing VaR estimations.
+Additionally, investigating the impact of correlations between the two different inputs could provide deeper insights into the dynamics influencing VaR estimations.

 *RiskMetrics was performed using R.